ezakto/statiq/README.md

     subtitle: My documents
     somedata: ...

-Now, all your files under `content/docs/` (including sub-directories) will share those variables (unless they are overwritten by a deeper level contexxt or in-file context).
+Now, all your files under `content/docs/` (including sub-directories) will share those variables (unless they are overwritten by a deeper level context or in-file context).

 ### Global context